 International Business and Development (IBD) was the first degree course to be taught and examined entirely in English at the University of Parma.
-June 2012 saw the first graduates and in 2017-18, IBD is entering its eighth year.
+June 2012 saw the first graduates and in 2018-19 IBD is entering its ninth year.
 Students come from all over the world to create a stimulating cultural environment, and surveys show a very high level of student satisfaction.

 IBD is a second level degree in economics and business (LM77-Economic and business sciences), taught and examined entirely in English, offered by the Department of Economics.
 It is a two year course and on successful completion graduates are awarded the “laurea magistrale” or second cycle degree certificate.

 IBD is designed for candidates from different academic backgrounds and aims to provide a thorough grounding in international economics and global development.

 The first year of the course gives an overview of the field of studies and the basics of statistics, international law, international marketing, international accounting and history of globalization.